Why buy Le Creuset cookware?

 Some Le Creuset Cocottes have black stay-cool knobs that make them easy to handle.
 You can remove the lid from the pot without getting burnt.
 But I still recommend using an oven mitt.
 These phenolic knobs can withstand high temperatures (as high as 400 degrees F).

 All Le Creuset cast iron cookware can be used safely on a stovetop or an oven.
 This feature is perfect for a mix of different cooking methods.
 For instance, you can braise a piece of meat on the stovetop.
-And then you can move the pot to the oven.
-Le Creuset enameled cast-iron can also tolerate high heat of up to 350 degrees F.
+Then, you can move the pot to the oven.
+Le Creuset enameled cast iron can also tolerate high heat up to 350 degrees F.

 Ease of cleaning is a consideration customers have before deciding to purchase new cookware.
 And here is where Le Creuset shines.

 Le Creuset cast-iron and stoneware are easy to clean and maintain.
 All you need is a soft cleaning sponge or dishcloth and mild soap.
 And gently rinse and wipe clean.
-If you do have stubborn baked-on food.
-You can simply leave your cookware to soak for a few hours in hot soapy water.
+Suppose you do have stubborn baked-on food.
+Leave your cookware to soak in hot, soapy water for a few hours.

-The surfaces of Le Creuset cast-iron and ceramic products are more non-stick than stainless steel that tends to stick.
-Making the cleaning process straightforward.
+The surfaces of Le Creuset cast-iron and ceramic products are more non-stick than stainless steel, which tends to stick—making the cleaning process straightforward.

 Since Le Creuset has been in the game for nearly 100 years, consumers can rely on the quality.
 Unlike other brands, Le Creuset sources high-quality materials.
-This includes selected recycled iron, steel, and pure pig iron.
-This means that the end product can last for years.
+The material includes:

 Why Buy Le Creuset vs. cheaper cookware brands?

 When you start shopping for cookware, you will soon find that you will come across a broad range of prices.
-Some cookware may look similar and even imitating the look of Le Creuset.
-But depending on how much you want to spend.
+Some cookware may look similar and even imitate the look of Le Creuset.
+But it depends on how much you want to spend.
 But there are quality differences between Le Creuset and cheaper brands.

 Nonreactive Cooking Surface | Did you know stainless steel cookware leaches a little metal into your food?
 Enamelware, on the other hand, seals the cookware from the metal surface.
 And it is nonreactive when cooking acidic foods. |